listr2/listr2/docs/task/error-handling.md

 <GithubIssue :issue="615" />

-Error accepts a boolean from <Version version="v8.0.0+" /> due to using the `structuredClone` function directly.
+Error collection has three modes to choose from which are, `false`, `minimal` and `full`.
 This can be set through per _Task_ in the _Listr_ options with the key `collectErrors`.
 The default mode is `false` since I decided that this is the most-underused functionality, and it should be at least opt-in for saving some memory.

+Due to potential memory leaks from cloning the context and task to the `ListrError`, advised mode is `minimal`, which will only collect where the error has occurred, when it has been encountered and what the `error.message` is.

+If you want to fetch the full information for debugging you can set the mode to `full`.
+This will also clone the current context and task to the `ListrError`.

-You can enable error collection by setting `true` and this will collect errors as mentioned below.
+You can disable the error collection completely by setting it to `false`.

 ### ListrError